An updated version of this post is now available on Medium, an online journal.

 Outrage boiled through the room.
 “What should we do about this?”
 I asked.

-“Maybe we could write letters!”schoolroom with dog
+“Maybe we could write letters!”

 “Write to whom?”
 I asked.
 That stumped them.
 I taught them how to contact their congressperson, Zoe Lofgren, and they wrote impassioned letters asking her to ban aerial hunting of wolves.
 She wrote back to every student, announcing that she was co-sponsoring a bill to do just that.